-The implication is that the impact of detention to a carrier's top line is significant.
-If, for instance, a carrier decreases their average pickup and delivery times from 3 to 2 hours, they could lower their rates by \$0.21 / mile and generate the same amount of annual revenue.
-This is achieved simply by utilizing their assets more efficiently.
+The implication is that the impact of detention on a carrier's top line is significant.
+If, for instance, a carrier decreases their average pickup and delivery times from 3 to 2 hours, they could lower their rates by \$0.21 / mile and generate the same amount of annual revenue by utilizing their assets more efficiently.
 A portion of these savings could then be passed on to shippers in the form of lower contract or spot rates.